tv14/COMP345-Risk/comp345-riskmap/RiskMap/ReadMe.txt

     CONSOLE APPLICATION : RiskMap Project Overview
 ========================================================================

-AppWizard has created this RiskMap application for you.

-This file contains a summary of what you will find in each of the files that make up your RiskMap application.
+This file contains a summary of what you will find in each of the files that make up the RiskMap application.

 RiskMap.vcxproj